uiuc-focal-lab/DINGO/README.md

 ## DINGO DEMO

 This is the visualization of the DINGO workflow, which seamlessly handles any regular expression, including those used in JSON Schema definitions.
+DINGO always draws the highest probability string that is structurally valid.

 > ![DINGO Workflow](./DINGO.gif)